onzfonz/comp227/src/content/2/en/part2d.md

 <div class="content">

-When creating notes in our application, we would naturally want to store them in some backend server.
+When creating tasks in our application, we would naturally want to store them in some backend server.
 The [json-server](https://github.com/typicode/json-server) package claims to be a so-called REST or RESTful API in its documentation:

 > *Get a full fake REST API with zero coding in less than 30 seconds (seriously)*